-the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards
+• the need for standards to be based on risk analysis using the best available scientific evidence

 FSANZ has used the best available scientific evidence to conduct the risk analysis and assessment, provided in the SD.
 The applicant submitted a dossier of scientific studies as part of the application.
 This dossier, together with other technical information including scientific literature, was considered by FSANZ in assessing the application.